Russell P. Hartle: World War II

-Following the Japanese attack on Pearl Harbor on December 7, 1941, and the German declaration of war against the United States on December 11, 1941, war plan MAGNET Force was activated.
+Following the Japanese attack on Pearl Harbor on December 7, 1941, and the German declaration of war against the United States on December 11, 1941, war plan was activated.
 Pursuant to that war plan, in January 1942, the 34th Division under Hartle's command was the first United States division shipped overseas–to Northern Ireland to begin the European Theater of Operations.

 In the spring of 1942, Hartle recommended his aide-de-camp, artillery Captain William O. Darby, to organize and train the first modern-day United States Army Ranger unit, the 1st Ranger Battalion.
 The recommendation was authorized by General George C. Marshall, the United States Army Chief of Staff, in May 1942.

 On May 20, 1942, Hartle was promoted to the command of V Corps under Major General James E. Chaney, who commanded United States Army Forces in the United Kingdom.
 Hartle continued to serve in that capacity under Lieutenant General Dwight D. Eisenhower from June 15 to October 24, 1942.

 On November 2, 1942, Hartle became Deputy Commander of American troops in the ETOUSA.
 Hartle commanded V Corps until his reassignment effective July 7, 1943, to Headquarters, Army Ground Forces, Washington D.C.
 On July 17, 1943, Hartle was reassigned to Camp Fannin, Texas, to train replacement troops.
 The exact reason for the reassignment is unclear; however, it was most likely due to Marshall's dissatisfaction with Hartle as a potential battlefield commander.
 Marshall was believed to keep a "little black book" containing the names of key officers he deemed worthy of battlefield command.
 It is possible that Hartle just did not make it into the book.
 Major General Hartle retired from the army with a physical disability on June 30, 1946, while living in Tyler, Texas.

 For his services during the war, and in particular during the period from April 1942 to March 1943, Hartle was awarded the Army Distinguished Service Medal, the citation for which reads:

 The President of the United States of America, authorized by Act of Congress July 9, 1918, takes pleasure in presenting the Army Distinguished Service Medal to Major General Russell P. Hartle (ASN: 0-2914), United States Army, for exceptionally meritorious and distinguished services to the Government of the United States, in a duty of great responsibility during the period from April 1942 to March 1943.
 The singularly distinctive accomplishments of General Hartle reflect the highest credit upon himself and the United States Army.